Crowngold/SkilHarvest-Stationary-Supplies/README.md

 ## Dataset Description

 The dataset Skilharvest Stationary supplies shows the sales items, sales rep, region of sales, month and year of sales, order date and sales.
 My aim is to query the data using the query function and extract some important details from the dataset.
-The dataset overview as sown in Google sheet is displayed below;
+The dataset overview as shown in Google sheet is displayed below;
 ![](https://github.com/Crowngold/SkilHarvest-Stationary-Supplies/blob/main/SKILHARVEST%20DATASET.jpg)

 ## Tools and Data source